scy/wardrobe/README.markdown

 ### Is it stable? ###

-We are currently finding out.
+I am currently finding out.
 You may want to consider it “beta” code.

 ### How do I use it? ###